 Their jealousy creates a toxic environment, leaving you viewed negatively, unappreciated, or hesitant to share your successes.

-A narcissistic neighbor tries to outshine or overshadow your experiences, achievements, or possessions to feel superior.
+A narcissistic neighbor tries to outshine or overshadow your experiences, achievements, or possessions to appear superior.

 No matter what you share, a personal accomplishment, a new purchase, or an interesting story, they’ll always counter with something they claim is bigger or better.